FAIRmat-NFDI/nyaml/docs/tutorials.md

   \@version:
 In the example, the only valid value for NeXus field `definition` is `NXmpes`.
 ```
-In the example the valid value for NeXus field `definition` is `NXmpes`.
+In the example, the only valid value for NeXus field `definition` is `NXmpes`.
 The `xref` keyword (which can only be used inside the keyword `doc`) is used to refer any other ontology or any other standard such `ISO`.
 The `xref` in the example `doc` will reflect the information inside the XML `doc`.
 Note that the `xref` keyword is only available in the `YAML` representation and will be transformed into its textual representation inside the `doc` text in `XML`.
 ### Keyword `xref`
-The `xref` keyword (which can only inside the keyword `doc`) is used to refer any other ontology or any other standard such `ISO`.
+The `xref` keyword (which can only be used inside the keyword `doc`) is used to refer any other ontology or any other standard such `ISO`.
 The `xref` in the example `doc` will reflect the information inside the XML `doc`.
 Note that the `xref` keyword is only available in the `YAML` representation and will be transformed into its textual representation inside the `doc` text in `XML`.

 **`xref` in YAML**
 ```yaml